blewert/folio/public/posts/ben.md

 I love music and I'm a big fan of surf rock, bedroom pop, country, shoegaze and indie.
 Check out my [playlists](https://open.spotify.com/user/31nczj25g7qu4jy4zmdmvszuspvi) if you want to.
 I love getting involved in reviewing papers for venues I'm fond of, or helping out with organisational efforts.
 I have a rabbit called Churchill whose favourite food is cabbage.
 I also love heading out to the US to see my family and consume my own body weight in beef jerky. 🥓

 ## Getting in touch
 If you want to talk further, please drop me an message somewhere, I'd love to hear from you.
-You can click [here](/) to go back to the homepage and
+You can click [here](/) to go back to the homepage and see my contact details.
+Keep in mind that this portfolio is still being made, so stay tuned! 😀